CGowdy/flex-calendar/docs/implementation-status.md

 **Impact:** Medium — day-to-day workflows are unblocked, but onboarding still feels incomplete.

-### 2. No Reference Layer Tracking
+### 2. ~~No Reference Layer Tracking~~ (CANCELLED)

 **Current State:**
-- Reference layer data is stored like any other progress layer.
+- ~~Reference layer data is stored like any other progress layer.~~
-- Dashboard lacks delta calculations, "today vs reference layer" messaging, and milestones.
+- ~~Dashboard lacks delta calculations, "today vs reference layer" messaging, and milestones.~~
-- No composable/service to compare the current date to the reference layer's pacing.
+- ~~No composable/service to compare the current date to the reference layer's pacing.~~

-**Impact:** High — differentiating reference vs progress layers is central to the product promise and is part of the MVP milestone.
+**Impact:** ~~High — differentiating reference vs progress layers is central to the product promise and is part of the MVP milestone.~~ **CANCELLED** - As we generalize the app for any calendar use case, reference layer comparison becomes less relevant.
+The app now focuses on generic chainable calendars rather than homeschool-specific pacing comparisons.

 ### 3. Missing API Endpoints